+Good governance

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+What is the policy to assess good governance practices of the investee companies?

 Good governance is assessed with the Norm Assessment, as described in more detail in the section entitled "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?".
 The assessed investee companies implement good governance practices accordingly.

 What is the asset allocation planned for this financial product?